ViditKalani/Logistic-Regression-Result-and-compare-that-result-to-kNN-Classifier-Model-using-R/index.md

 Wang, B., Liao, Q., & Zhang, C. (2013, August).
 Weight Based KNN Recommender System.
 Retrieved March 20, 2018, from http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6642782

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ViditKalani/ViditKalani.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.